peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Returns:**

-* An array containing the values of all header fields with the given name, in the order they appear in the message.
+* An array containing the values of all header fields with the specified name, in the order they appear in the message.
 The array will be empty if no header field has that name.

 **Throws:**